thomastaylor-econ/thomastaylor-econ.github.io/_pages/research.md

 [comment]: <> </details>

-**Early but not Alone?
-Mail Voting and Within-Couple Political Agency**
+- **Early but not Alone?
+Mail-in Voting and Within-Couple Political Agency**

-**Printing Progress?
+- **Printing Progress?
 Newspapers and Female Emancipation in Pre-Suffrage Britain**
 with [Andrea Tizzani][tizzani_link]{:target="_blank" rel="noopener"}

-**Exposure to Informal Markets and Educational Choices: Evidence from Artisanal Mines**
+- **Exposure to Informal Markets and Educational Choices: Evidence from Artisanal Mines**
 with [Mathieu Couttenier][couttenier_link]{:target="_blank" rel="noopener"}